sigcsets/sigcse2022/pages/attendees_index.md

 _All registration rates are in US$._
 _Student registration rates are for full-time students only._
+_Exhibits Only grants access to the Exhibit Hall, Supporter Sessions, and select Affiliated Events ONLY.
+You will not have access to any other content from the Technical Symposium with this type of registration, including keynotes, technical sessions, workshops, Birds-of-a-Feather, and others.
+Authors/presenters cannot choose this category as you will not have access to your session in Pathable._

 ### Registering for Other Symposium Events through Cvent